Nikos Papadopoulos (footballer, born 1971): Managerial career

 Papadopoulos started his managerial career in 2009 for Thermaikos.
 He was appointed assist manager in Skoda Xanthi for the next season and after manager Georgios Paraschos was sacked, Papadopoulos was appointed caretaker manager and finished the season with the club.
 He moved to Cyprus for the 2011–12 to coach Olympiakos Nicosia.
 Midway through the season he moved to Ethnikos Achna and he was removed from his position early in the next season.
 After his spell in Cuprus he signed for Kavala and Panachaiki in the Greek Football League.
-On 20 April 2014 he was appointed manager of Iraklis.
+On 20 April 2014 he was appointed as the manager of Iraklis.
 In February 2016, Papadopoulos received the best manager award of the North Group of the 2014–15 Football League by the Greek Professional Footballers Association.

+Following coaching spells with OFI (2017–2019), Apollon Smyrnis (2019–2020), Panachaiki (2021), and Chania (2021–2022), Papadopoulos was appointed head coach of the Greece U21 in 2022.
+He remained in charge until 2024 and also served as interim head coach of the Greece national football team in 2024.

+In 2024, Papadopoulos took over at Levadiakos, where he remained until 2026.
+During his tenure, he established the club as a competitive side in the Super League Greece, earning recognition for his organized tactical approach and ability to maximize the squad's potential.

+In June 2026, Papadopoulos was appointed head coach of APOEL on a two-year contract running until 2028.
+His arrival marked the beginning of a new era for the club, with APOEL entrusting him to lead the team domestically and in European competitions.
+He became one of the few Greek coaches to take charge of the Cypriot giants, bringing extensive experience from both club and international football.